snehilvj/dmc-docs/docs/notification/notification.md

 Starting in `dash-mantine-components` v2.0.0, notifications are now handled through a single, simplified component: `NotificationContainer`.

-This replaces the previous `NotificationProvider` and `Notification` pattern with a more powerful and declarative approach.
+This replaces the previous `NotificationProvider` and `Notification` pattern with a more powerful approach that is more closely aligned with the Mantine's implementation.

 Add `NotificationContainer` to your layout (it must be placed inside a `MantineProvider`):